mwganson/MeshRemodel/README.md

 <br/>
 ## Create Coplanar Points Object
 <img src="Resources/icons/CreateCoplanar.png" alt = "create coplanar"><br/>
 Select 3 points from the points object in the 3d view to enable this command.
 It creates a new points object filtered to contain only those points that are coplanar with the 3 selected points.
 These are packed into a compound, which is then exploded in order to support (Shift+B) block selection.
-The exploding is done as a separate document transaction, thus enabling you to undo this (Ctrl+Z) if you would prefer it to not be exploded.<br/>
+The exploding is done as a separate document transaction, thus enabling you to undo this (Ctrl+Z) if you would prefer it to not be exploded.
+You can also use Shift+Click to bypass the explode operation.<br/>
 <br/>
 ## Create Line
 <img src="Resources/icons/CreateLine.png" alt = "create line"><br/>